|

 create their own private connection to the remote LDAP server.

-the remote server.
-For sessions bound through other mechanisms,
+remote server.
+For sessions bound through other mechanisms, all

-all sessions with the same DN will share the same connection.
+sessions with the same DN will share the same connection.
+This

-This connection pooling strategy can enhance the proxy's
+connection pooling strategy can enhance the proxy's efficiency by

 remote server, possibly in some modified form.
 For this purpose,